nicholaspatrickhill/DY-73_DiceRoller_Game/readme.md

 **DY-73 Dice Roller** is a console application that presents multiple games of chance played against the computer.
-The affable computer character is named DY-73 and presents as a lost AI from a distant world.
+The computer character is named DY-73 and presents as a lost AI from a distant world.

 ### NOTES
 **PROGRAM START:** The program begins by calling the RunIntroScreen from the ConsoleMessages class.